 During your treatment, you will come in contact with many health care professionals—these people make up your treatment team.
 They will work with each other and you to provide the special care you need.
 Learn more about your treatment team.

-Following surgery, your cancer will be categorized into Stage I, II, III, or IV, illustrated on the following page.
+Following surgery, your cancer will be categorized into Stage I, II, III, or IV.
 The cancer will also be assigned a grade.
 Grade refers to how abnormal the cells appear under a microscope.
 Low grade tumors, also called grade 1, have features that resemble normal ovarian cells.
 In contrast, in high grade tumors (grade 3) the microscopic appearance is greatly altered from normal.

 It is important that your surgery be performed by a gynecologic oncologist, a physician with special training in the care of women’s reproductive cancers.
 Studies show that patients treated by gynecologic oncologists at high-volume centers have improved outcomes.